-In some cases, there is a need to enter an offline transaction, in which an authorization code is input manually.
+In some cases, there is a need to enter an offline transaction, in which an authorization code is inputted manually.
 The most common reasons to offline a transaction are:

 - A previously authorized transaction was voided in error

-- A previously authorized transaction was not settled in seven days and has become expired.
+- A previously authorized transaction was not settled in seven days and has expired

-- An approval was obtained directly from the card issuing bank, instead of through a payment terminal or online payment application.
+- The approval was obtained directly from the card-issuing bank, instead of through a payment terminal or online payment application.
 This normally is the result of calling for a Voice Authorization when there has been difficulty authorizing a card.